When SLO woman could no longer fight for her life, she chose to fight for her death

 To be eligible, patients must be diagnosed with a terminal illness and have a life expectancy of six months or less.
 They also must meet a lengthy list of requirements that can include multiple requests to their doctor (both verbally and in writing), a second doctor’s approval, and mental health evaluations.

 Crucially, patients must be physically able to take the drugs themselves.
-Caretakers cannot administer the medication.
+Caretakers cannot administer.

 The law allows doctors and healthcare systems to decide whether they will participate in medical aid-in-dying, and organizations can prohibit their employees from taking part.